Bruceli-iscool/N/docs/readme.md

-# Documentation for MECL
+# Documentation for N
-The documentation for the Mathamatical Equation Computation Language is contained within this folder and its subfolders.
+The documentation for the N programming language is contained within this folder and its subfolders.